Ideas-on-Stage/ideasonstage.com/content/guides/how-to-deliver-presentations-remotely/index.en.md

 What you need to deliver great presentations remotely: gear, software, setup, animation.
 We wrote this guide based on ten years of experience delivering professional remote presentations to clients.

 Note: we don’t earn any money on the software or hardware we recommend in this article.
-We recommend them based on our experience, but there are many other solutions that work well.
+We recommend them based on our experience, but there are many other solutions that might work well.

 ## A Good Base Setup for Remote Presentations
 Having a good setup is going to make the remote presentation experience much more enjoyable for your audience.
 While getting the best possible equipment costs thousands of dollars/euros, we think it’s overkill for most people.
-The three things that matter most are ease of access, reliability of the conference and clear audio.
-In addition, having good video quality is going to look more professional, but you definitely don’t need a high-end cam.
+There are three key elements you need to pay attention to: ease of access, reliability of the conference and clear audio.
+In addition, having good video quality is going to look more professional, but you definitely don’t need a high-end cam to achieve good results.
 Here is a setup that works on Mac and Windows PCs and should deliver a completely satisfactory experience to your viewers:

 * A cable or fiber connection (probably the hardest thing to get if you don’t live in the right area), with at least 5Mbps upload speed.
 * Zoom as the videoconferencing software.